navilg/media-stack/README.md

 ## Requirements

-- Docker version 23.0.5
+- Docker version 23.0.5 and above
-- Docker compose version v2.17.3
+- Docker compose version v2.17.3 and above
+- It may also work on some of lower versions, but its not tested.

 ## Install media stack